It's all about peace and love, man.

 - Perennial WCW jobber-to-the-stars Brad Armstrong was briefly repackaged as Buzzkill, a hippie-ized expy of his more popular brother Brian James' "Road Dogg" gimmick.

 - Mick Foley (Cactus Jack, Mankind) once used the "lovable hippie" gimmick when he wrestled under the name "Dude Love".
 Dude Love is probably the perfect example of this trope (if not necessarily the perfect example of a hippie.)
 He wears mirrored sunglasses, tye-dye shirts, does the Charleston, says "Woooo!
 Have Mercy!" and enters to disco music.
+According to Mick, though, his original conception for the gimmick was that of a better, cooler version of himself who'd be able to get the girls Mick couldn't get as himself.

 - Perennial WCW midcarder Van Hammer used a hippie gimmick for several months after breaking up with Raven's Flock.